-It’s that time of year again, when my husband Jae and I clean and prep the pens in our pole barn with fresh litter, waterers and feeders, make sure the heating units are functioning, and ensure that the barn survived the winter draft-free.
+This time of year, my husband, Jae, and I clean and prep the pens in our pole barn with fresh litter, clean the waterers and feeders, make sure the heating units are functioning, and ensure that the barn survived the winter without drafts.
 No, it’s not chick-hatching time.
 It’s Easter time.

-You see, the holiday is right around the corner and, without fail, every year we end up with anywhere between one to a dozen chicks dumped on our doorstep a week or so after Easter.
+You see, the holiday is close and, without fail, every year we end up with as many as a dozen chicks dumped on our doorstep during the week after Easter Sunday.
 No note, sometimes not even a box.
 Just chicks, peeping sadly by our door.

-The first year this happened, we were quite taken by surprise.
-Jae figured that perhaps someone nearby hatched too many babies and saw that we raised poultry.
+The first year this happened, we were quite surprised.
+Jae figured that perhaps someone nearby hatched too many babies and saw that we raise poultry.
 He was partially right.
-After two more years of these spring surprises, we put two and two together and figured out that these chicks weren’t overhatches.
+After two more years of these spring surprises, we figured out that these chicks weren’t overhatches.
 They were unwanted Easter gifts, and our roadside farm sign was an open invitation for people to discard their unwanted baby birds once the holiday was over.

 Don’t get me wrong.
 Giving a child a few chicks (or ducklings or a baby bunny) for Easter is a thoughtful, wonderful gift, but only if:

-- the child’s parents have been consulted and agree, especially if you’re not Mom or Dad
+- the child’s parents have been consulted and agree, especially if the gift-giver is not a parent

 - the child and family can meet the many needs of these living animals